Leading A Marketing Growth Team During The Pandemic

 And what do we have in terms of knowledge, skills and abilities that we can match to that, and then, providing the environment where people can grow into their roles and really, make a significant contribution.
 And, basically kind of creating that space for them to do that, and helping them along the way.
 So, it’s something that I really, really love doing.

-So for the first three years, I was there, my entire marketing team was, myself and about four other people were all they were all based in Nepal.
+So for the first three years, I was there, my entire marketing team was.
+Myself and about four other people were all they were all based in Nepal.
 And I learned early on that, they were every bit as smart and dedicated and talented as somebody would have found here in the triangle area in North Carolina where I’m located.
-So, I think, particularly, as we’re kind of getting used to a little bit of a new world, where more and more people are remote.
-I’ve encouraged people to really think about that, and kind of assess talent based on, not on where they are, but what they can bring to the table.
+So, I think, particularly, as we’re kind of getting used to a little bit of a new world.
+Where more and more people are remote.
+I’ve encouraged people to really think about that.
+Kind of assess talent based on, not on where they are, but what they can bring to the table.

 Adapting To A New Team